Toyota RAV4: 2022 update

 The Suzuki Across received a minor update in November 2022, receiving the new touchscreen infotainment and digital instrument cluster from the facelifted Toyota RAV4.

 Mitsuoka Buddy

 An aftermarket modified version of the RAV4, the Mitsuoka Buddy, made its debut in October 2020 for Japan only.
 The front fascia harkens back to the Chevrolet K5 Blazer and the rear is similar to the Cadillac cars of the 1970s.
 Engine options are 2.0-litre petrol and 2.5-litre hybrid.

+Production was discontinued in September 2024.
+However, the Buddy was re-released in October 2025.
+Available in sole Hybrid DX variant, sales are limited to 150 units.